chrisjrob/chrisjrob.github.io/_posts/2012-11-26-linux-is-free-and-wastes-less-time-than-windows.md

 way.
 I search again, this time for the redistributable package, and downloaded that.

-I then tried to install J\#, but again it insisted on 2.0 of the .NET Framework.\
+I then tried to install J#, but again it insisted on 2.0 of the .NET Framework.
 Only then did I realise that I had installed the .NET Compact Framework.

 Yes this was completely my fault, but mistakes like this are inevitable when using the Microsoft Download Centre, as you are offered a bewildering array of similarly named downloads.

-I uninstall the .NET Compact Framework, and search again, eventually finding the 3.5 redistributable listed at the bottom of the .NET Framework 3.5 web installer page.
+I uninstalled the .NET Compact Framework, and search again, eventually finding the 3.5 redistributable listed at the bottom of the .NET Framework 3.5 web installer page.
 The 197mb download (there are Linux distributions smaller than that) took a while to download and even longer to install.
 Eventually it completed successfully.

-Installing J\# now worked, so clearly 3.5 worked where 4.0 did not.
-With J\# installed I was then able to easily install Profitplanner.
+Installing J# now worked, so clearly 3.5 worked where 4.0 did not.
+With J# installed I was then able to easily install Profitplanner.

 Success at last.

-Having gone through the above craziness, it occurred to me that .NET is a supported CrossOver Linux application, and J\# is probably easily installed as well...
+Having gone through the above craziness, it occurred to me that .NET is a supported CrossOver Linux application, and J# is probably easily installed as well...
 10 minutes later I had a CrossOver bottle with a working copy of ProfitPlanner.